nautechsystems/nautilus_trader/docs/concepts/orders.md

 The orders time in force is an instruction to specify how long the order will remain open or active, before any remaining quantity is canceled.

-- `GTC` (Good 'til Canceled) - The order remains in force until canceled by the trader or the exchange
+- `GTC` (Good 'til Canceled): The order remains in force until canceled by the trader or the exchange
-- `IOC` (Immediate or Cancel / Fill **and** Kill) - The order will execute immediately with any portion of the order quantity which cannot be executed being canceled
+- `IOC` (Immediate or Cancel / Fill **and** Kill): The order will execute immediately with any portion of the order quantity which cannot be executed being canceled
-- `FOK` (Fill **or** Kill) - The order will execute immediately, and in full, or not at all
+- `FOK` (Fill **or** Kill): The order will execute immediately, and in full, or not at all
-- `GTD` (Good 'til Date) - The order remains in force until reaching the specified expiration date and time
+- `GTD` (Good 'til Date): The order remains in force until reaching the specified expiration date and time
-- `DAY` (Good for session/day) - The order remains in force until the end of the current trading session
+- `DAY` (Good for session/day): The order remains in force until the end of the current trading session
-- `AT_THE_OPEN` (OPG) - The order is only in force at the trading session open
+- `AT_THE_OPEN` (OPG): The order is only in force at the trading session open
-- `AT_THE_CLOSE` - The order is only in force at the trading session close
+- `AT_THE_CLOSE`: The order is only in force at the trading session close

 ### Expire time